joshgerdes/jekyll-uno/_posts/2021-07-10-how-to-create-a-free-log-analytics-workspace.md

 ---
 When you create a Log Analytics workspace using the Azure Portal, you only get the Pricing or 'Pay-as-you-go' tiers to select.

-You used to create a 'Free' tier using the Azure Portal; however, since 2018; they removed it with a change in plans.
+You used to create a 'Free' tier using the Azure Portal; however, since 2018; they removed it with a change in plans and it became a legacy offering.

 However, using PowerShell, you can still create a Log Analytics Free SKU!